All Episodes

 And then knowing that we were connecting with millions of people around the world, that felt every day like life to me.

-Like I I had a job with meaning.
+Like, I had a job with meaning.

-I would walk home after the shows, and people start slowly talking about the things we had talked about.
+I would walk home after the shows, and people would start slowly talking about the things we had talked about.

-And one day Oprah before the show said, has it started to happen yet?
+And one day, Oprah, before the show, said, has it started to happen yet?

-And I said, What's that?
+And I said, what's that?

-She said, have people begun to understand what you're trying to talk about.
+She said, have people begun to understand what you're trying to talk about?

-Of all the shows you did that had that impact.
+Of all the shows you did that had that impact, I only did health.

 You got to do everything.

-Oh, I watched you rise.
+And I watched you rise.

-I I watched people connect to you.
+I watched people connect to you.

 That was something to see.

-Well, it's because of you and your team.
+Well, because of you and your team.

-Oh, it's something to see.
+It was something to see.

 Of all the shows you did, which was the ones that touched you the most?

-But for me, probably the last three shows, and I remember many times during that weekend thinking I am a singular witness at the farewell of one of the greatest television shows in history.
+But for me, probably the last three shows, and I remember many times during that weekend thinking, I am a singular witness at the farewell of one of the greatest television shows in history.

 That's pretty memorable.